c4benni/petson/components/README.md

 # Components

-> Contains all components used.
+> Contains all Components used.
 > [Read more about components here](https://nuxtjs.org/docs/2.x/directory-structure/components)